Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Only beef steers may participate in the market program.

-• Steers must be owned by the 4-H and FFA member by March 1.
+• Steers must be owned by the 4-H and FFA member by either of the beef pre-fair weigh-in dates, which are typically the Wednesday and Saturday closest to March 1. (see pre-fair weigh-in policy)

-• All market steers must be weighed and tagged on first Saturday of March at the Hood River County Fairgrounds, 8am-9:30am.
+• All market steers must be weighed and tagged on either the Wednesday (5pm-6pm) or Saturday (8am-9am) closest to March 1 at the Hood River County Fairgrounds.

 • Steers must be dehorned and fully castrated before initial tagging.
 (No solid horns) If banded, no mass will be hanging below the band.
 Steers must be fed in accordance with FDA regulations.

-• At fair, steers must weigh 1000 lbs. or more and be graded Select or better (Red Ribbon or Better) by the judge in order to qualify for the sale.
+• At 2026 fair, steers must weigh 1000 lbs. or more and be graded Select or better (Red Ribbon or Better) by the judge in order to qualify for the sale. *As of the 2027 fair, steers must weigh 1,150 lbs. or more.

-• Steers must be under 24 months of age.
+• Steers must be under 24 months of age at fair.

 • Brand inspection according to the law in effect at show time will be enforced.
 Evidence of ownership must accompany each beef exhibit and this evidence must be turned in to the area superintendent when the animals are entered.
 Transportation slips needed at final weigh-in.